AllianceAuth-Apps/aa-memberaudit/README.md

 ## Features

-Member Audit adds the following key features to Auth:
+Member Audit adds the following features to Auth:

 - Users can see an overview of all their characters with key information like their current location and wallet balance
 - Users can get full access to their characters to monitor them without having to open the Eve client (similar to the classic Eve ap "EveMon").